Burana Tower is the remains of the ancient civilization of Kyrgyzstan. Legend of construction

 Stone tools

-Overnight on the territory of Buranovsky settlement.
+Overnight on the territory of the Buranovsky settlement.

-We walked around the territory of the archaeological museum almost until dark, I don't remember the last time architectural monuments aroused such interest in me.
+We walked around the territory of the archaeological museum until almost dark; I don’t remember the last time architectural monuments aroused such interest in me.

 Video: Burana Tower